smbache/ensurer/README.md

 # Types and type-safe functions (new, experimental, subject to change)
 A "type" is defined as objects satisfying the criteria of a corresponding ensurer contract which has the prefix `type_`.
-For example, an `foo` type will satisfy the conditions of an ensurer contract `type_foo`.
+For example, a `foo` type will satisfy the conditions of an ensurer contract `type_foo`.
 There are some built-in types, but new types are easily defined using `ensures`/`ensures_that` and adhering to the `type_` naming convention.